jart/blink/README.md

 - CLMUL
 - POPCNT
 - ADX
-- BMI2 (only MULX, PDEP, PEXT so far)
+- BMI2
-- X87 (truncates to double precision)
 - RDRND
 - RDSEED
 - RDTSCP

-are supported by Blink.
 Programs may use `CPUID` to confirm the presence or absence of optional instruction sets.
 Please note that Blink does not follow the same monotonic progress as Intel's hardware.
-For example, BMI2 is supported; this is an AVX2-encoded (VEX) instruction set, which Blink is able to decode, even though the AVX2 ISA isn't supported.
+For example, BMI2 is supported;
+this is an AVX2-encoded (VEX) instruction set, which Blink is able to decode, even though the AVX2 ISA isn't supported.
 Therefore it's important to not glob ISAs into "levels" (as Windows software tends to do) where it's assumed that BMI2 support implies AVX2 support; because with Blink that currently isn't the case.

 On the other hand, Blink does share Windows' x87 behavior w.r.t. double (rather than long double) precision.
 It's not possible to use 80-bit